flextype/docs.flextype.org/site/entries/en/api/delivery/registry/entry.md

     link: "[site_url]/en/api/delivery/"
 ---

-The Content Delivery API (CDA) for Registry is a read-only API for delivering registry values from Flextype to apps, websites and other media.
+The Content Delivery API (CDA) for Registry is a read-only API organized around Representational State Transfer (REST) for delivering registry values from Flextype to apps, websites and other media.
 Registry values is delivered as JSON data.

 #### Endpoints